 Here are some of the most common variations of this degree, depending on the type of career you’re preparing for:

-- Educational psychology: approaching learning, instructional tech, mental healthy, motivation, and assessment from a psychological and counseling standpoint.
+Educational psychology: approaching learning, instructional tech, mental health, motivation, and assessment from a psychological and counseling standpoint.

 It depends… what’s your current lifestyle like?
 Are you ready to quit your job for school or do you need to keep it?
 Do you have your heart set on a certain school or program?
 Are you comfortable using technology?